 Q: How can I use the diagram in a document?
 A: 1) Select the format you want, click the download button, save the diagram and paste into your document.
-SVG, PDF and Word (these are .emf files, best for Microsoft Office documents) will provide better quality than .png - but there can be some problems with different formats in different operating systems.
+PDF will provide better quality.
 2) Right-click on the diagram to copy or save it - but it will be in .svg format, which you can paste into some document types (like Libreoffice) but not others (Microsoft office).

 Q: Help, I made a mistake typing something and got lost!
 A: trying undoing your changes: Press control-z one or more times on Windows or Linux.

 Q: How can I split a line?
 A: Use

 Q: How can I end one box without starting another?
 A: Just put a line with the same number of